 Most importantly, avoid colloquialisms at all costs.
 This means using slang from your own country but not widely known globally.
 For instance, oftentimes Irish people will say “fair play” as a natural reaction to someone doing a good job, which is commonly corrected as “well done.”
 This type of experience would be very stressful for the customer and potentially deter them from purchasing from you in the future.

 For teams of all sizes, remember that you have the option to use an auto-translator for your e-commerce business.
 In the beginning, this will be a quick and easy way to expand internationally.

 xSellco can help you scale your business in this way, with our built-in feature that auto-translates incoming messages from a language you don’t speak into your native one so you can understand your customer’s query.
 Your response will then be translated back into the customer’s language.

 Total immersion will lead to success!

-xSellco’s services goes far beyond integrated software, they have fully trained customer support staff who pass their expertise onto our customers.
+xSellco’s services go far beyond integrated software, they have fully trained customer support staff who pass their expertise onto our customers.
 They are helping to bridge the language divide for e-commerce companies on a daily basis with their help desk software.

-xSellco’s connected e-commerce platform helps online sellers of all sizes manage support, feedback and pricing in one place.
+xSellco’s connected eCommerce platform helps online sellers of all sizes manage support, feedback, and pricing in one place.
 Whether you sell on your own website or on multiple marketplaces around the world, our products centralize your customer queries, increase your reviews and help you sell more at higher prices.